 Macekre: The English adaptation known as Cardcaptors was edited and modified in an attempt to downplay the cutesy shoujo factor and moderate it for easier audience consumption across the board.
 In addition to also being a shoddy attempt at doing so, it was not looked upon favorably by the original fans or many new ones; production and DVDs for the series stopped being made after it was noted the original version released at the same time sold much better.

 Misblamed: 4Kids Entertainment often takes heat for Cardcaptors from people who don't know all of the facts.
-Nelvana itself gets unfairly maligned for the "Syaoran as main character".
+Nelvana itself gets unfairly maligned for the "Li as main character", which was mostly caused by Kids' WB! leaving out several episodes (the first episode aired is Li's debut, the eighth episode) and promotions playing up Syaoran's role much more.

-Moe: Sakura starts off as a light example, but by the end of the series she is a probable Trope Codifier.
-Heck, Sakura even won the first ever Saimoe Tournament.
-(The TV show certainly marks the point at which the anime production companies noticed the Peripheral Demographic that sprang up around characters like her, and their buying power).
+Sakura starts off as a small example, but by the end of the series she is probably a Trope Codifier.
+Hell, Sakura even won the first ever Saimoe Tournament.
+(The TV show certainly marks the point at which the anime production companies noticed the Peripheral Demographic that sprang up around characters like her, and their buying power.)
 This is toned down slightly in the Nelvana dub, where she is given a more 'tomboyish' attitude and some of her 'cuter' or more vulnerable aspects are edited out.

 Tomoyo also counts to a slightly smaller extent; she also made it to the semi-finals (Top 4) of that very same tournament.